Doist/sqs-workers/README.md

 ## FIFO queues

-Fifo queues can be created with `create_fifo_queue` and has to have the name which ends with ".fifo".
+Fifo queues can be created with `create_fifo_queue` and have to have the name, which ends with ".fifo".

 ```python
 from sqs_workers import SQSEnv, create_fifo_queue